lzwjava/lzwjava.github.io/original/2025-07-13-regret-live-father-en.md

 What I cannot easily forgive myself for is having already written the essay, ['The Present and Future of China's Economy,'](https://lzwjava.github.io/present-future-en) after reading books by He Qinglian, including 'The Pitfalls of Modernization' and 'China: Crumbling but Not Collapsing.'
 It is easy to know what is right but hard to do it.

 To come back to my father.
-My father is too strict and always asks me to do this or not to do that, controlling a lot of things about me just like I'm a kid.
-But now I am an adult in my early 30s.
+My father has high expectations and often has specific ways he believes things should be done.
+While his intentions may be good, I sometimes find it challenging to meet these expectations as an adult around 30 years old.
+However, I recognize that his strictness comes from a place of care, even if it feels controlling at times.

 My late 20s have passed.
 I was born in January 1995.
 For those five years in my late 20s, that was a nightmare in my life.
 It is not healthy to often allow myself to be angry, regretful, or self-critical.